New-College-MCR/mcr-website/content/team/3-treasurer.md

 ---
-title: "Mikhail 'Misha' Vaganov (he/him)"
+title: "Alec Steeley (he/him)"
 date: 2018-11-19T10:47:58+10:00
 draft: false
-image: "images/team/MV.jpg"
+image: "images/team/AS.jpg"
 jobtitle: "Treasurer"
 linkedinurl: mcr.treasurer@new.ox.ac.uk
 promoted: true
 weight: 3
 ---

-I am doing a DPhil in experimental Condensed Matter Physics.
-Most of the time I spend in the lab kicking electron and nuclear spins trying to make them behave and be coherent.
-This is motivated mostly by the appalling hardware requirements for Elden ring, Final fantasy and God of War: humans definitely need quantum computers for those games!
+Hi!
+I’m Alec.
+I’m from Stratford-upon-Avon and doing an MPhil in Economics.
+I moved to Oxford after my undergrad at Warwick.
+On the rare occasion that I have time outside my course, I like calisthenics, playing piano and going on very long walks and runs with my friends.